 MERMAID SAPPHIRES V/S PARAIBA TOURMALINE/TURQUOISE:

 A strong competitor for the blue-green mermaid sapphire in the market is the Paraiba Tourmaline or the more elusive lagoon tourmaline from Afghanistan.
 The Paraiba tourmaline has long held the reputation for being THE blue-green gemstone on the market.
-However experts will clarify that the Paraiba tourmaline has been popularly nicknamed “neon-blue tourmaline” due to the fact that while the color is more open, they are definitely less saturated than teal sapphires.
-Teal sapphires on the other hand, have a natural intensity that lends this stone a more mystical appeal.
+However, experts will clarify that the Paraiba tourmaline has been popularly nicknamed “neon-blue tourmaline” because while the color is more open, they are definitely less saturated than teal sapphires.
+Teal sapphires, on the other hand, have a natural intensity that lends this stone a more mystical appeal.

-If looked at from the perspective of hardness, which is critical to the choice of gemstones while considering daily wear jewellery and engagement rings.
-Like all sapphires teal have a hardness of 8-9 Moh, making them second in hardness only to diamonds while tourmaline have a hardness of 7 to 7.5 Moh, making them more vulnerable to scratches and wear.
+If looked at from the perspective of hardness, which is critical to the choice of gemstones while considering daily wear jewelry and engagement rings.
+Like all sapphires teal has a hardness of 8-9 Moh, making them second in hardness only to diamonds while tourmaline has a hardness of 7 to 7.5 Moh, making them more vulnerable to scratches and wear.
 So when it comes to durability, teal sapphires are definitely the way to go.